Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Methods

-Although we use all the available dimensions of the power spectrum datasets for classification, we reduce the dimensionality of these datasets when reconstructing the power spectrum from the global 21-cm signal.
-For dimensionality reduction, we employ the fast, unsupervised algorithm known as Principal Component Analysis (PCA) \citep{pca} as a second step in data pre-processing.
-PCA projects the data into a lower dimensional space that preserves a maximum variance in the data.
-The first principle component captures the maximum variance in the data, the second captures the next highest variance, and so forth.
-Selecting too many principal components can lead to overfitting, where the model becomes too specialized with respect to the training data and fails to generalize well to new data.
-Therefore, it is important to set the appropriate number of principal components.
-We determine the optimal number of principal components based on two regression performance metrics: the $R^2$ score and mean squared error (MSE), using functions from the \texttt{Scikit-learn} metrics module.
-Details on the number of PCA components used for signal reconstructions (either the power spectrum or global signal) are provided later (in sections \ref{sec:gs_prediction} and \ref{sec:ps_prediction}).
-The specific network architecture and data pre-processing steps used for each network are also discussed in the following section.
+Although we use the full 21 cm power spectrum across all $k$- and $z$-bins for classification of radio backgrounds, we reduce the dimensionality of these data sets when predicting the power spectrum from the global 21 cm signal, or vice versa.
+When dealing with hundreds of data outputs, such as power spectra measured in multiple $k$-modes across numerous redshifts, creating a separate predictive model or emulator for each output becomes computationally intensive and complex.
+One approach to mitigate this is to resample the data onto a coarser grid using interpolation techniques, such as linear interpolation or cubic splines.
+This reduces the number of inputs to the ANN, decreasing both the size of the network and the computational complexity.
+Alternatively, Principal Component Analysis (PCA), a fast and unsupervised algorithm \citep{pca}, offers an effective solution by compressing the dimensionality of the data while preserving its most critical information.
+In the 21 cm power spectra, the neighboring $k$- and $z$-bins are highly correlated due to the smoothness of the spectra, indicating redundancy across these dimensions.
+PCA exploits this correlation by transforming the data into a set of independent principal components (PCs), linear combinations of the original variables that capture the maximum variance, so that the original data can be approximated with fewer variables.
+Rather than predicting every element of the data vector (e.g., each $k$-mode at every redshift), we emulate the weights of these PCs.
+PCA thus compresses the data by projecting it into a lower-dimensional space of independent components.
+Previous studies \citep{Kern, sikder} have successfully applied PCA to preprocess power spectrum data sets for machine learning algorithms.
+Inspired by this, we employ PCA as a third step in our data preprocessing pipeline.
+However, selecting too many PCs can lead to overfitting, where the model becomes overly tailored to the training data and fails to generalize to new data.
+To avoid this, we determine the optimal number of PCs based on two regression performance metrics: the $R^2$ score and mean squared error (MSE), using functions from the \texttt{Scikit-learn} metrics module.
+Details on the number of PCA components used for signal reconstructions (either the power spectrum or global signal) are provided later (in Sections \ref{sec:gs_prediction} and \ref{sec:ps_prediction}).
+In Table \ref{tab:table_ANN}, we present input features, hidden layers, activation function and outputs for all classification and prediction networks considered in this work.
+The specific network architectures and preprocessing steps for each network are discussed in the following section.